Stadtholder: Dutch Republic

 When, in 1581, during the Dutch Revolt, seven of the Dutch provinces declared their independence with the Act of Abjuration, the representative function of the stadtholder became obsolete in the rebellious northern Netherlands – the feudal lord himself having been abolished – but the office nevertheless continued in these provinces who now united themselves into the Republic of the Seven United Netherlands.
 The United Provinces were struggling to adapt existing feudal concepts and institutions to the new situation and tended to be conservative in this matter, as they had after all rebelled against the king to defend their ancient rights.
-The stadtholder no longer represented the lord but became the highest executive official, appointed by the States of each province. (e.g. the States of Holland and West Friesland and the States of Friesland) Although each province could assign its own stadtholder, most stadtholders held appointments from several provinces at the same time.
-The highest executive and legislative power was normally exerted by the sovereign States of each province, but the stadtholder had some prerogatives, like appointing lower officials and sometimes having the ancient right to affirm the appointment (by co-option) of the members of regent councils or choose burgomasters from a shortlist of candidates.
+The stadtholder no longer represented the lord but became the highest executive official, appointed by the States of each province.
+Although each province could assign its own stadtholder, most stadtholders held appointments from several provinces at the same time.
+The highest executive and legislative power was normally exerted by the sovereign States of each province, but the stadtholder had some prerogatives, such as being the commander-in-chief of the armed forces.
+The stadtholder also appointed lower officials and sometimes had the ancient right to affirm the appointment (by co-option) of the members of regent councils or choose burgomasters from a shortlist of candidates.
 As these councils themselves appointed most members of the States, the stadtholder could very indirectly influence the general policy.
 In Zeeland, the Princes of Orange, who after the Dutch Revolt most often held the office of stadtholder there, held the dignity of First Noble, and were as such a member of the States of that province, because they held the title of Marquis of Veere and Flushing as one of their patrimonial titles.

 On the Republic's central 'confederal' level, the stadtholder of the provinces of Holland and Zeeland was normally also appointed Captain-General of the Dutch States Army and Admiral-General of the confederate fleet, though no stadtholder ever actually commanded a fleet in battle.
 In the army, he could appoint officers by himself; in the navy only affirm appointments of the five admiralty councils.
 Legal powers of the stadtholder were thus rather limited, and by law he was a mere official.
 His real powers, however, were sometimes greater, especially given the martial law atmosphere of the 'permanent' Eighty Years War.
 Maurice of Orange after 1618 ruled as a military dictator, and William II of Orange attempted the same.